Police in Nigeria find 20 mummified bodies in Benin City - NewsBreak

 Police in Nigeria find 20 mummified bodies in Benin City

-ABUJA, Nigeria (AP) — Twenty mummified bodies including those of children were discovered in a building in Benin City in southern Nigeria, the country’s police said, shocking many in what is usually a busy neighborhood.
+Twenty mummified bodies including those of children were discovered in a building in Benin City in southern Nigeria , the country’s police said, shocking many in what is usually a busy neighborhood.

 Three suspects were arrested during the raid, Jennifer Iwegbu, a police spokeswoman said in a statement late Wednesday.